HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 <hr>

-// ??? **note** rework to have a bit for using SA...

 Performs a bit field deposit of the value extracted from a bit field in reg "B" and stores the result in the targetReg.

 #### Format

 ```
       DEP [ .<opt> ] <GR r>, <GR b>, <pos, <len>
 	  DEP [ .<opt> ] <GR r>, <val>, <pos>, <len>
 ```

 ```
        0  1  2  3  4  5  6  7  8  9  10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31
       :--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:
-      : DEP   ( 013 )   : r      : len               : pos               : Z : I : b         :
+      : DEP  ( 013 )    : r      :Z :A :I :           : len          : pos          : 0      : b      :
       :-----------------:-----------------------------------------------------------------------------:
 ```

 #### Description

 The instruction extracts the right justified bit field of length "len" in general register "b" and deposits this field in the general register "r" at the specified position.
 The "pos" field specifies the rightmost bit for the bit field to deposit.
-The "pos" field range is from 0 to 23 for a bit position.
-A value of 31 is interpreted as using the shift amount control register for the actual bit position.
-A value of 24 to 30 results in an illegal instruction trap.
-The "len" field specifies the bit size if the field to deposit.
-The Z bit clears the targetReg before storing the bit field, the I bit specifies that the "b" instruction field contains a three bit immediate value instead of a register.
+The "len" field specifies the bit size if the field to extract.
+The extracted bit field is stored right justified in the general register "r".
+The Z bit clears the target register "r" before storing the bit field, the I bit specifies that the "b" instruction field contains a three bit immediate value instead of a register.
+If the "A" bit is set, the shift amount control register is used for obtaining the position value.

+// ??? **note** decide on teh immeidate value field and len

 #### Operation

 ```
-      if ( pos == 31 ) tmpPos <- SHAMT.[19..23];
+      if ( instr.[A] ) tmpPos <- SHAMT.[27..31];
       else tmpPos <- pos;

-      if ( tmpPos > 23 ) illegalInstructionTrap( );

       if ( instr.[Z] ) GR[r] <- 0;